 There are lots of different types of long-term care.
 For example, some families might be thinking about using a nursing home to help them take care of their loved ones as they get older.
 This is one of the most expensive types of long-term care, and it is not that different from purchasing another house or apartment.
 There are some people who might be interested in skilled nursing.
 A skilled nurse is someone who can come over to the house and clean wounds, administer medications, and change bandages.
 The exact cost of a skilled nurse will depend on what they are being asked to do, how long they have to spend at the house, and whether they are spending the night.
 There are also hospice centers, which can be expensive for those close to the end of their lives.

 There are a lot of factors that will impact the cost of long-term care, and one of the most important factors is the location.
 Some states have exceptionally expensive long-term care costs.
-For example, it is not unusual for Alaskan residents to pay more than $188,000 for long-term care.
-This is significantly more expensive than the second most expensive location, Washington DC.
-The average cost of long-term care in the District of Columbia costs about $110,000.
-Some other states with very expensive long-term care include California, Oregon, Hawaii, Oregon, Connecticut, and Massachusetts.
+For example, Alaskan residents pay more than $36,000 per month for private long-term care.
+This is significantly more expensive than the second most expensive location, Connecticut.
+The average monthly cost of private long-term care in Connecticut costs about $15,000.
+Some other states with very expensive long-term care include Hawaii, Massachusetts, New York, Minnesota, North Dakota, Delaware, and West Virginia.

 If you are looking for a way to save money on the cost of long-term care, there are a few options available.
 First, insurance packages can cover some of the costs associated with long-term care.
 Insurance packages vary in scope and coverage, so take a look at the conditions carefully to ensure you are getting the level of coverage you expect.
 Then, see if someone in your family is willing to take care of your loved ones.
 If a family member can step up to care for loved ones as they age, the cost of long-term care can drop significantly.
 Finally, invest in primary care.
 Preventive care can help reduce the chances of dealing with chronic medical conditions later in life.